OkilyDokily/tap-room/README.md

 ## Setup/Installation Requirements
 _clone the repo_
-_navigate to the repo in your terminal and enter npm install"
+_navigate to the repo in your terminal and enter npm install_

 _See the getting started with react app section for more info_